dexie/Dexie.js/samples/electron/README.md

 npm start
 ```

 No prerequisits.
 Well, you need a computer.
 And nodejs of course.
+Electron is installed with the dependencies.